-Celebrity Squares

-starring the hottest products in the Apple II Marketplace
+Celebrity Squares starring the hottest products in the Apple II Marketplace

+Roger & the missing (but beloved) Barney
-QUICKIE by Vitesse

-A hand-held image scanner for all "slot-equipped" Apple Ils: IIGS, Ile, II+, and Laser 128.
+QUICKIE by Vitesse A hand-held image scanner for all "slot-equipped" Apple IIs: IIGS, IIe, II+, and Laser 128.
 Scans flat images quickly and easily and saves them in standard Apple graphic file formats.
-GS/OS software supports extensive multiple scan operations, post scan editing-including cut/paste/crop/rotate/resize/"fat bits"-direct printing.
-Landscape (side-to-side)

-scanning and NDA format are exclusive features.
+GS/OS software supports extensive multiple scan operations, post scan editing-including cut/ paste/crop/rotate/resize/"fat bits"-direct printing.
+Landscape (side-to-side) scanning and NDA format are exclusive features.
 ProDOS software supports scanning in multiple sizes and saves in standard HR and DHR formats.
 Quickie is the only Apple II scanner that supports the new InWords optical character recognition (OCR) software.
+Our Price \$193 by WestCode Software NEW!
+A thousand words are as easy as a picture with InWords OCR software for the Quickie scanner.
+Now in addition to scanning graphics, you can scan text for use with your word processor, desktop publisher, data base or spreadsheet-just as if you entered it from the keyboard-only faster.
+Scan books, magazines, newspapers, typewritten pages.
+InWords reads almost any printed document.
+And InWords is fast and accurate: reading up to 3000 characters per minute!
+Stop typing and start scanning.
+Requires IIGS or enhanced IIe with 512K and Quickie handscanner.